kdbarajas/cosmology-thesis/markdowns/background.md

 ![img](https://cdn-images-1.medium.com/max/1000/1*ZmaIxrEA2RsueTvaGMOg3Q.jpeg)

 While the redshift observed on Earth is often interpreted as a Doppler shift due to the method of measurement, this leads to a troubling interpretation of the Universe.
 That being that if the relative velocity is due to a Doppler redshift, than this would imply that everything in the night sky is receding away from us and that the Earth is located in a privileged place in the Universe.
 However, as Hubble amongst others had noticed, this statement is in obvious conflict with the Copernican principle which states that humans are not privileged observers of the Cosmos---i.e. that we are not located anywhere special with regards to the Universe around us.
-Another possible interpretation that does not require sacrificing the Copernican principle had been proposed independently as part of solutions to Einstein's field equation for general relativity by the Soviet mathematician Alexander Friedmann and the French astronomer Georges Lamaitre: that we reside in an expanding universe and Hubble's law provided the first empirical evidence supporting this theory.
+Another possible interpretation that does not require sacrificing the Copernican principle had been proposed independently as part of a solution of Einstein's field equations of general relativity by the Soviet mathematician Alexander Friedmann and the French astronomer Georges Lamaitre: that we reside in an expanding universe and Hubble's law provided the first empirical evidence supporting this theory.
 Under this interpretation, the relative velocity is not a result of intrinsic motion of galaxies away from us, but rather the result of the space between us stretching.
+The solution of Einstein's field equations supported by Hubble's discovery is known as Friedmann-Lemaitre-Robertson-Walker (FLRW) metric from which the standard model of modern cosmology was born.